 - Put away your gadgets: When you are interacting with your children, ensure that your mobile phone is switched off or on silent mode, the television is turned off, and other gadgets away from sight.
 This little gesture shows that you value them more than others and can help strengthen the bond.

 - Talk and cuddle at bedtime: Bedtime should be relaxed and not forced.
 It should be a safe time when your children are likely to open up about their fears and worries.
-Listen to them and acknowledge their feelings to reassure that you are there for them to solve their problems.
+Listen to them and acknowledge their feelings to reassure them that you are there for them to solve their problems.

 When you introduce these activities in your daily routine, you will most certainly lay the foundation for a healthy relationship.
 Once a strong foundation is laid, you can work on strengthening the bond.